Can you recover lost data from a server?

 - Server hardware upgrades (Storage Controller Firmware, BIOS, RAID Firmware)

-- Expanding Storage Array capacity by adding larger drives to controller
+- Expanding Storage Array capacity by adding larger drives to the controller

 - Failed Array Controller